-Commercial Schools 7.2.2.24 Council shall encourage commercial schools to locate along roadways with transit.
-7.2.2.25 Council shall support transit friendly design by: Supportive Design (a) Planning for compact, higher density developments along nodes and corridors; (b) Creating street layouts that can accommodate transit vehicles; (c) Considering transit in the early stages of planning; (d) Creating grid networked streets; (e) Promoting urban design that encourages walking and cycling; and (f) Requiring entranceways proximate to the public right of way to reduce walking distances for pedestrians, particularly those who are mobility impaired.
-SCHOOL AREA TRANSPORTATION 7.2.2.26 Council and the School Boards shall promote a safe travel environment near schools by: (a) Ensuring that new elementary school locations are central to the area that they intend to serve to reduce the need for buses to transport students; (b) Ensuring that the location of new schools limits the need for children to cross Arterial Roads; (c) Encouraging the use of traffic calming near elementary schools constructed in new neighbourhoods; (d) Coordinating the location of new schools with transit. (e) Maintaining a policy for school areas that may include: (i) Reduced speed limits in school zones; (ii) No stopping areas near school crossings to ensure visibility of crossing guards and children; (iii)Appropriate parking and stopping restrictions along school frontages in consultation with the affected School Board and local residents.
+(e) Promoting urban design that encourages walking and cycling; and

+(f) Requiring entranceways proximate to the public right of way to reduce walking distances for pedestrians, particularly those who

+- (b) Ensuring that the location of new schools limits the need for children to cross Arterial Roads; - (c) Encouraging the use of traffic calming near elementary schools constructed in new neighbourhoods; - (d) Coordinating the location of new schools with transit. - (e) Maintaining a policy for school areas that may include: - (i) Reduced speed limits in school zones; - (ii) No stopping areas near school crossings to ensure visibility of crossing guards and children; - (iii)Appropriate parking and stopping restrictions along school frontages in consultation with the affected School Board and local residents.

 (f) Requiring all schools to provide adequate on-site parking and loading/unloading facilities.

-SCHOOL ACTIVE TRANSPORTATION 7.2.2.27 Council shall require that school boards implement active transportation plans for new or refurbished schools that include: PLANS (a) Safe walking routes including new sidewalk connections, street crossing improvements and other pedestrian infrastructure within the school property or municipal road allowance fronting the school property; (b) Appropriate way finding signage where necessary; and (c) Sufficient bicycle parking facilities for all students.
-Controlled Access Designation 7.2.2.28 Council may designate any road as a controlled access road, regardless of classification for the purpose of protecting said roadway from driveway accesses that would be detrimental to the road's intended purpose or function.
-Schedule F-1 and OPA #43 7.2.2.29 Schedule F-1 to the Plan designates those elements that consist of rail corridors and some rail yards.
-The uses permitted on the lands so designated are those currently in existence and those uses permitted by the zoning by-law.
+SCHOOL ACTIVE TRANSPORTATION PLANS 7.2.2.27

+Council shall require that school boards implement active transportation plans for new or refurbished schools that include:

+- (a) Safe walking routes including new sidewalk connections, street crossing improvements and other pedestrian infrastructure within the school property or municipal road allowance fronting the school property; - (b) Appropriate way finding signage where necessary; and - (c) Sufficient bicycle parking facilities for all students.

+CONTROLLED ACCESS DESIGNATION Council may designate any road as a controlled access road, regardless of classification for the purpose of protecting said roadway from driveway accesses that would be detrimental to the road's intended purpose or the zoning by-law.

+SCHEDULE F-1 AND OPA #43

+Schedule F-1 to the Plan designates those elements that consist of rail corridors and some rail yards.
+The uses permitted on the lands so designated are those currently in existence and those uses permitted by function.

 These elements of the transportation system, while important to broader economic goals, have historically resulted in significant land use impacts on adjacent uses.
-It is a policy of this Plan that, for uses other than those permitted by the zoning by-law: (a) No change to rail uses on, and (b) No expansions for non-rail uses of those rail corridors and rail yards designated on Schedule F-1 will be made without amendment to this Plan as may be required by s.
+It is a policy of this Plan that, for uses other than those permitted by the zoning by-law:

+- (a) No change to rail uses on, and - (b) No expansions for non-rail uses of those rail corridors and rail yards designated on Schedule F-1 will be made without amendment to this Plan as may be required by s.
 7.2.8.4.

+7.2.3 Pedestrian Network Policies

+PEDESTRIAN MOVEMENT

-7.2.3 Pedestrian Network Policies Pedestrian Movement 7.2.3.1 Council shall require all proposed developments and infrastructure undertakings to provide facilities for pedestrian movements wherever appropriate by: (a) Requiring safe, barrier free, convenient and direct walking conditions for persons of all ages and abilities;
+- 7.2.3.1 Council shall require all proposed developments and infrastructure undertakings to provide facilities for pedestrian movements wherever appropriate by: - (a) Requiring safe, barrier free, convenient and direct walking conditions for persons of all ages and abilities;

+- (b) Ensuring that all residents have access to basic community amenities and services and public transit facilities without dependence on car ownership; and - (c) Providing a walking environment within public rights-of-ways that encourages people to walk to work or school, for travel, exercise, recreation and social interaction.

+PEDESTRIAN NETWORK